Fancy Box

 <img src="https://user.netmera.com/~gitbook/image?url=https%3A%2F%2F2578508252-files.gitbook.io%2F%7E%2Ffiles%2Fv0%2Fb%2Fgitbook-x-prod.appspot.com%2Fo%2Fspaces%252F0bOAscrXzPSujyzq8DEz%252Fuploads%252FqxH4mPrSz2ZXq9leLee4%252FScreenshot%25202025-01-15%2520at%252012.51.31.png%3Falt%3Dmedia%26token%3D216ca948-85d4-4f56-bdcc-5ba91a76eb44&#x26;width=768&#x26;dpr=4&#x26;quality=100&#x26;sign=71c752f4&#x26;sv=2" alt="" width="563">

-Choose the font used in the prompt.
-Keep it consistent with the rest of your site.
+Choose the font used in the prompt, and keep it consistent with the rest of your site.

 ### Application icon